Taco Restaurant Branding | Taco Garage

 The goal of the Taco Garage website is to get viewers to the restaurant, or make it easy for them to order online.
 We really focused on user experience during the design and development of the restaurant website.
 We tried to keep it simple, since simplicity was a common thread throughout the brand.
 This would help users get what they needed from the site and entice them to visit the restaurant or order online.

 Restaurant Consulting and Marketing

 We consulted with the client to provide insight on POS systems that would set them up for success for future marketing.
 Our team recommended a system with loyalty and the option to collect email addresses for email marketing and phone numbers for text message marketing.
-Then, a direction for servicewear was established by our team.
-We also dictated how the food should be presented to the client.
+Then, a direction for serviceware was established by our team.
+We also dictated how the food should be presented to the customer.

-Leading up to opening, Nice Branding assisted Taco Garage with a launch marketing campaign, and has since engaged with the client in on-going monthly marketing and social media management that includes regular live content.
+Leading up to opening, Nice Branding Agency assisted Taco Garage with a launch marketing campaign, and has since engaged with the client in on-going monthly marketing and social media management that includes regular live content.

 So, what made this project a success?
 The client was in tune with the fact that the food, brand and operations all had to be great.

 They deliberated over the recipes for months and months and worked with a chef to ensure that everything was just right in terms of taste.
-Then, Taco Garage hired a branding company to create a compelling concept that would be well-received in their market.
+Then, Taco Garage hired a taco restaurant branding company to create a compelling concept that would be well-received in their market.
 Finally, they possessed the restaurant business acumen and experience to streamline operations.

 Taco Garage is truly a triple threat and we are proud to be a part of the project!
 Check out additional pieces of the taco restaurant branding for Taco Garage in our portfolio.
 Contact the Nice Branding Agency team if you’re interested in learning more about creating a successful restaurant concept.